 The DSP shall wait to receive an ACARS ack for the AOA uplink block before it transmits the next AOA uplink block.

 When the DSP first transmits an AOA block which requires acknowledgment, the DSP shall start VGT1 and initialize VGC1 and wait until the No ACK VGT1 timer expires before retransmitting the AOA block or sending a new AOA block, except for system control message which may be transmitted before VGT1 expires.
-Reception of a downlink, other than a General Response, containing a Negative Acknowledgment <NAK> (1/5) character in the Technical Acknowledgment field does not initiate a retransmission nor increment the counter (VAC1) nor restart the NO ACK timer (VAT7).
+Reception of a downlink, other than a General Response, containing a Negative Acknowledgment <NAK> (1/5) character in the Technical Acknowledgment field does not initiate a retransmission nor increment the transmission counter (VAC1) nor restart the NO ACK timer (VAT7).

 On receipt of an uplink block. the aircraft shall perform a BCS error check and, if the block is error free, transmit a downlink block containing a Positive Acknowledgment (Uplink Block Identifier character) in the TAK field to the ground in either: